 “Focus on the underlying principles and driving forces behind new technologies.”

 2. Start building - anything and everything

-But once you’ve published your CV, previewed samples of your past and added a contact form, what should you do?
+And once you’ve published your CV, previewed samples of your past work and added a contact form…

 - Practising your niche skill